 Diamond Care Dog Food earns the Advisor’s second-highest rating of 4 stars.

-Diamond Care Sensitive Stomach Formula was selected to represent the other products in the line for this review.
+Diamond Care Sensitive Stomach Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Diamond Care Sensitive Stomach Formula

 Ingredients: Potatoes, egg product, potato protein, tomato pomace, chicken fat (preserved with mixed tocopherols), flaxseed, natural flavor, menhaden fish oil (preserved with mixed tocopherols), dicalcium phosphate, calcium carbonate, psyllium seed husk, ginger, dried chicory root, choline chloride, taurine, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin D3 supplement, folic acid

 Fiber (estimated dry matter content) = 3.3%